-There’s no appetizer more dramatic than a stuffed artichoke in all its regal glory.
+There’s no appetizer more dramatic than an Italian Stuffed Artichoke in all its regal glory.
 Each tender olive oil-laced leaf holding onto a treasure chest of Italian ingredients, and all baked just long enough to meld those exotic tastes together.
 This simple Cajun recipe version makes a culinary statement and packs a wallop of flavor.

 I’ve done this classic New Orleans dish before using lump crabmeat, even crawfish tails, but recently I was asked how to make a stuffed artichoke with the same spectacular results but simpler and with less expense.
 I decided to take on my friend’s challenge and got to thinking about ready-made ingredients that deliver complimenting flavors to a fresh globe artichoke, and I stumbled upon a winner.

-First off, I would never dream of making this Cajun recipe without access to extra-large, fresh-picked globe artichokes with unblemished leaves.
+First off, I would never dream of making this Italian Stuffed Artichoke recipe without access to extra-large, fresh-picked globe artichokes with unblemished leaves.
 Living in Louisiana, artichokes are not a staple crop as they are in California, and most of our artichokes are trucked in.
 So, in the spring when I see the large ones (I mean extra-large) in the produce bins, I automatically think of this dish.